Have you ever missed a flight?

 Check your compensation online!

-Was your first flight delayed, and… you missed your second flight?
+Was your flight delayed, and you missed connecting flight?

 First things first, what kind of connecting flight was it?